-Before we start the new season of Kazai Storyboard, let’s dive into previous season a little bit.
+Before we start the new season of blogging story, let’s dive into the previous season a little bit.

-My original blog with the first season can be found in livejournal and it’s not in English and I’m sure it’s full of broken links.
-The second one, which is a wordpress mirror is lying here and is surely full of broken links as well.
+My original blog with the first season can be found in Livejournal it's written in Russian and I’m sure it’s full of broken links.
+The second one, which is a WordPress mirror is lying here and is surely full of broken links as well.

 It has more than 800 posts and represents a period of almost 7 years of my life.
 I started writing it when I was 19 years old and definitely wrote loads of stupid things there.
 But anyway, history is history.